nontravis/material-design-guideline/README.md

 ### Base Color (for Dark theme)

-Recommend you don't use it directly.
+It is recommended that you should not use it directly.

 **Usage example**
 ```